go-gitea/gitea/docs/content/usage/packages/composer.en-us.md

 To publish a Composer package perform a HTTP PUT operation with the package content in the request body.
 The package content must be the zipped PHP project with the `composer.json` file.
-You cannot publish a package if a package of the same name and version already exists.
-You must delete the existing package first.

 ```
 PUT https://gitea.example.com/api/packages/{owner}/composer